kstrafe/Cxy-v0.1.0-draft.1/README.md

 	> odir
 	extp: "C:/Program Files/Alfaentry"

 In this case, updr sets the dir pointer to C:/Program Files/.
 As soon as odir is invoked, the first entry, Alfaentry, is read.

 ##### fln #####

 Argument: void.
 Output: directory iterator.
 Uses: directory iterator.

 Description:
 Gets the file name of the directory pointer.

 	x: "C:/Program Files/Cxy"
 	> dir x
 	> fln
 	fln: "cxy.exe"

 If the directory pointer points to a directory instead, the name of the directory will be given.

 ##### adir #####

 Argument: void.
 Output: directory iterator.
 Uses: directory iterator.

 Description:
 Advances the directory pointer by 1.

 	x: "C:/"
 	> dir x
 	> odir
-	odir: "Some item, can be a file or directory.type"
+	odir: "C:/Some item, can be a file or directory.type"
 	> adir
 	> odir
-	odir: "Another item"
+	odir: "C:/Another item"

 ##### show #####

 Argument: 1 register.
 Output: void.
 Uses: void.

 Description:
 Prints the contents of a register to stdout.

 	cntnt: "||this is data"
 	> push x
 	> cpy x "content has nothing to say!"
 	> show x

 outputs: "content has nothing to say!", without the quotation marks.

 ##### reset #####

 Argument: void.
 Output: all registers except cntnt.
 Uses: void.

 Description:
 Resets all register states to the initial state.

 	cntnt: "||this is data"
 	> inc mrk